Anna Sanor, School Co-Founder, Head of School, and Co-Lead Elementary Teacher

 The most rewarding moments for Julie in working with children are those where she witnesses spontaneous acts of generosity and kindness, and the epiphany moments when a child exclaims, ‘Ah-ha!’ and then turns and declares, “Look, I did it all by myself!”
 Their joy is transformative!

 Growing up in New Jersey, Julie loved trips to the beach, playing in the woods and catching lightning bugs.
-She feels blessed to now live in Missoula and call Montana home, where one can escape into the woods right on the edge of town.
+She feels blessed to now live in Montana and call Missoula home, where one can escape into the woods right on the edge of town.
 Her dream is to both work with kids and to farm, and to one day combine the two.

 Fr.
 Rob Spaliatsos, School Chaplain